-Glossary of Hiking Terms C to Z Sea to Sky Hiking Trails
+Glossary of Hiking Terms C to Z Squamish Hiking Trails

 Class 1,2,3,4,5 Terrain Rating System: a rating system to define hiking, scrambling and climbing terrain levels of difficulty.
 Separated into 5 levels of difficulty ranging from class 1 to class 5.
 Class 1 is easy hiking, to class 5 terrain, which is very difficult terrain requiring ropes.
 Class 5 Terrain: technical climbing terrain.
 Rope required by most climbers.
 If you are looking at a vertical rock wall, you are effectively looking at class 5 terrain.
 A typical gym climbing wall is replica of a class 5 terrain rock wall.
 Class 4 Terrain is one grade easier than class 5 terrain.
 Class 4 terrain is defined as very steep terrain which rope belays are recommended.
 Though experienced climbers will find class 4 terrain relatively easy and safe to navigate, novices to climbing will find class 4 terrain difficult, frightening and dangerous.
 The Lions in North Vancouver requires climbing a short section of class 4 terrain to reach the summit.